MileHacker Logo

 Pedestrian Exploration

-Lübeck's Old Town is exceptionally pedestrian-friendly, with the majority of attractions within easy walking distance.
+Lübeck's Old Town is exceptionally pedestrian-friendly, with most attractions within easy walking distance.
 Discover charming alleys ("Gänge") and courtyards ("Höfe") on foot.

 Walking Routes & Tours